DarkoRockk/paytech_app/README.md

     - Seamlessly interacts with the database through Spring Compose framework.

 3. **Local Database Duplication**:
-    - Duplicates all user transactions within a local database to ensure data redundancy and backup.
+    - Duplicates all user transactions within a local database to ensure data redundancy and backup.(should be optimized with webhook response handling)

 4. **Basic Authentication**:
     - Implements basic authentication to authenticate and authorize users securely.